ashaligram04/Grid_Escape/README.md

   - Purple ghosts are hovering over platforms.

 - Player moves around the map

+- When player presses center button, they can attack and unalive enemies

+- Game time is kept track

 ## Required Hardware
 For the game to work, you will need the following: